Slavery Trafficking Statement

 We will treat any breach of our policies very seriously.
 For example, any employee who breaches the policy will face disciplinary action which could result in dismissal for misconduct or gross misconduct.

-With a large supplier base, we recognise our role as supply chain leaders and key influencers in the global efforts to eradicate modern slavery and human trafficking.
-To this end, we maintain an approved supplier list, entry to which is subject to thorough due diligence.
+With a large supplier base split between the business entities, we recognise our role as supply chain leaders and key influencers in the global efforts to eradicate modern slavery and human trafficking.
+We maintain an approved supplier list and conduct thorough due diligence on all suppliers especially those with a wider geographic reach before allowing them to become a preferred supplier.
+We also perform regular supplier performance reviews and alignment to our terms on a measured basis as part of our internal vendor enablement programme.
+We operate defined supplier policies for our UK and International suppliers.
 We require our suppliers to comply with our Purchasing Terms and Conditions, which specifically include an Ethical Procurement Policy prohibiting the use of forced, compulsory or trafficked labour or anyone held in slavery or servitude (whether adults or children).
 These Terms and Conditions place an expectation upon our suppliers to hold their own suppliers to the same standards.
 Any failure by a supplier to meet the standards set out in the purchasing terms and conditions will be a breach of contract and may result in the termination of our relationship.

-We will continue to raise awareness within our existing team with respect to modern slavery and have identified escalation points for our people to raise concerns or suspected breaches of our policies.
+We will continue to raise awareness within our teams with respect to modern slavery and have identified escalation points for our people to raise concerns or suspected breaches of our policies.

 Chief Executive Officer